cpvrlab/SLProject_doc/Introduction.md

         SLAnimTrack and SLNodeAnimTrack: An animation track is a track that affects a single SLNode or an SLJoint of an SLSkeleton by interpolating its transform.
         It holds therefore a list of SLKeyframe.
-For a smooth motion it can interpolate the transform at a given time between two neighboring SLKeyframe.
+For a smooth motion it can interpolate the transform at a given time between two neighbouring SLKeyframe.
      </li>
     <li>
         SLKeyframe and SLTransformKeyframe define a transform at a certain time on an